gueguenster/maxtree/publication/README.md

 of the CC shape attributes, an infinity of criterion function can be defined.
 Determining such a function can be cubersome, and require an optimization approach.

-## Differential Maxtree filtering
+## Differentiable Maxtree filtering
-This section covers the expression of a differential Maxtree based filtering.
-First, the direct filtering rule is extended to a differential filtering rule.
-Secondly, the backpropagation derivatives are expressed on the differential Maxtree based filtering.
+This section covers the expression of a differentiable Maxtree based filtering.
+First, the direct filtering rule is extended to a differentiable filtering rule.
+Secondly, the backpropagation derivatives are expressed on the differentiable Maxtree based filtering.
 Finally, implementation details are given.
-### Maxtree differential filtering
+### Maxtree differentiable filtering
 A Maxtree direct filtering is given from a boolean function defined on CC's attributes.
 However such functions are not easily differentiable because they are not continuous.
 We propose to extend the definition of a criterion as being a parametric score function mapping the CC to a real valued interval, and being differentiable: